StarPilot-Docs/docs/docs/faq.md

 into the connector (like fogging up a window, not blowing out a candle) to help clear dust and dissipate static buildup.

-## Cruise Fault

-How do I clear the "Cruise Fault: Restart the car" error?
+## How do I clear the "Cruise Fault: Restart the car" error?

 1. Turn car off
 2. Open car door